zio/zio-quickstarts/README.md

-# ZIO Quickstart: Building RESTful Web Service
+# ZIO Quickstarts

-This is the simple quickstart for writing a RESTful ZIO Web Service.
-You can download and run it very quickly.
-This will give you an idea of how to write similar apps.

-This quickstart shows how to build a simple RESTful web service using ZIO.
-It uses
-- [ZIO HTTP](https://dream11.github.io/zio-http/) for the HTTP server
-- [ZIO JSON](https://zio.github.io/zio-json/) for the JSON serialization
-- [ZIO Logging](https://zio.github.io/zio-logging/) for integrate logging with slf4j
-- [ZIO Config](https://zio.github.io/zio-config/) for loading configuration data

-## Quickstart Guide
+This repository contains a collection of quickstarts for ZIO.
+Each quickstart is a self-contained project that demonstrates a particular aspect of ZIO.
+The quickstarts are designed to be easy to run and explore.

-We have a dedicated article about this quickstart at the ZIO documentation website called [ZIO Quickstart: Building RESTful Web Service](https://zio.dev/next/quickstarts/restful-webservice)
+To learn about each quickstart, we have a dedicated article about it at the ZIO documentation website.
+You can find the list of quickstart articles [here](https://zio.dev/guides/#quickstart-guides).

-## Running The Example
+## Running Quickstarts

-First, open the console and clone the project using `git` (or you can simply download the project) and then change the directory:
+First, open the console and clone the project using `git` (or you can simply download the project) and then to the directory of the quickstart you want to run, e.g. `zio-quickstart-restful-webservice`:

 ```scala
 git clone git@github.com:zio/zio-quickstart-restful-webservice.git